jonasesser/gp-docs/readme.md

 The development of Gangsta's Paradise has been a long and challenging journey, but one driven by passion and a vision for creating immersive, multilingual roleplaying experiences.
 As the project continues to evolve, the goal remains to grow it into a expansive platform and foster a vibrant, engaged community.

+## Recent Developments and Future Direction

+Gangsta's Paradise has undergone significant changes and conceptual revisions recently.
+Initially, the plan was to actively expand the gp-core in collaboration with the developer community.
+A point system was implemented to reward developers and potentially revoke access for inactive contributors.
+While this approach was initially successful, over time, contributions and bug reports decreased.

+In response to these challenges, we've decided to shift our focus.
+The gp-core will now receive only minimal updates, with our primary attention directed towards the GP Server instances.
+This pivot has given rise to a hosting-centric approach, allowing us to easily launch additional game server instances.

+### New Hosting Model

+Our new strategy involves providing instances with an extended core code.
+Server teams will not have direct access to the servers or the source code.
+However, they are permitted to develop and provide their own plugins or mods.
+These can be tested with the gp-core beforehand and will then be automatically integrated into the closed server code.

+This approach allows us to:

+1. Maintain control over the core infrastructure
+2. Ensure stability and security of the main codebase
+3. Encourage innovation through custom plugins and mods
+4. Streamline the process of launching new server instances

+We believe this new direction will foster a more sustainable development ecosystem while still allowing for creativity and customization within the Gangsta's Paradise universe.